CATE Estimation With Potential Outcome Imputation From Local Regression: Theoretical Background

 \end{definition}

-\textbf{Remark.} $\varepsilon_{\PEHE}$ is widely-used as the performance metric for CATE estimation.
-However, estimating $\varepsilon_{\PEHE}$ directly from observational data such as $D_\F$ is a non-trivial task, as it requires knowledge of the counterfactual outcomes to compute the ground truth CATE values.
-This inherent challenge underscores that models for CATE estimation need to be robust to overfitting the factual distribution.
-Our empirical results (see Section~\ref{sec:experiments}) indicate that our method mitigates the risk of overfitting for various CATE estimation models.
+\begin{remark} $\varepsilon_{\PEHE}$ is widely-used as the performance metric for CATE estimation.
+However, directly estimating $\varepsilon_{\PEHE}$ from observational data $D_\F$ is a non-trivial task, as it requires knowledge of the counterfactual outcomes to compute the ground truth CATE values.
+This challenge underscores that models for CATE estimation need to be robust to overfitting the factual distribution.
+Our empirical results (in Section~\ref{sec:experiments}) indicate that our method mitigates the risk of overfitting for various CATE estimation models. \end{remark}